 On completing the module, the student should be able to:

-3. define to peers the parameters of an individual method of enquiry and how these are to be applied to a major art or photographic project;
+1. demonstrate individual method of enquiry and how this has been applied to a major art or photographic project;

 4. connect learning experience to improvement of future performance by critical thinking in reflection and evaluation;